ebergstedt/AutomaticWindowsFileManager/README.md

 # Automatic Windows File Manager
 Simple windows file management program with logging and json configuration.

+**Automatic Windows File Manager** is a lightweight background program that will handle day to day file transfers without the need for a monolith backup service or paid equivalent.

+You can either start it manually or [schedule it as a background service](http://windows.microsoft.com/en-au/windows/schedule-task#1TC=windows-7).

 # Features

 It can do the following operations for your files, running automatically in the background if you set it as a background service.